Before Roe ruling, out-of-state abortions in WA hit decade high in 2021

 Contrary to national trends, abortions in Washington have steadily declined over the past decade, with 16,349 abortions recorded in 2021 and an abortion rate of 9.9 abortions per 1,000 people of reproductive age.

-This is a minor increase over 2020, when abortions in Washington hit an all-time low of 16,310 — an increase primarily driven by a growth in out-of-state residents seeking abortion care here, with Eastern Washington recording the biggest surge.
+This is a minor increase over 2020, when abortions in Washington hit an all-time low of 16,310 — an increase primarily driven by an increase in out-of-state residents seeking abortion care here, with Eastern Washington recording the biggest surge.

 In 2021, the state recorded 988 abortions for nonresidents, the highest count in more than 10 years.
 In 2010, the state recorded 1,020 abortions for out-of-state residents.